apace100/origins-docs/docs/power_types/modify_projectile_damage.md

 [Power Type](../power_types.md)

-Modifies how much projectile damage the player deals.
+Modifies how much damage the projectile of the entity that has the power deals.

 Type ID: `origins:modify_projectile_damage`